Reasons to Run for Charity

 Secure a guaranteed charity entry and pledge to fundraise.
-If you’re a runner who’s looking to get a place in the 2015 race via a guaranteed charity entry, visit our Runners Looking for Charities page to find out more.
+If you’re a runner who’s looking to get a place in the 2015 race via a guaranteed charity entry, visit our I Need a Charity Place page to find out more.

 With a Ballot Entry

 Use your ballot place to fundraise for charity.
-All you need to do is search our Charities Looking for Runners listings, choose a charity to fundraise for and get in touch with them – they’ll be delighted that you want to run for them and you’ll find that running for charity is fantastic fun and really rewarding.
+All you need to do is search our I Have a Ballot Place listings, choose a charity to fundraise for and get in touch with them – they’ll be delighted that you want to run for them and you’ll find that running for charity is fantastic fun and really rewarding.

 Many charities also offer amazing runner-support packages to ensure you enjoy every step of your London Marathon experience.
 These packages include all sorts of benefits like a T-shirt to run in to training advice, cheering points at the event and a post-race party with free sports massage for when you’ve done all the hard work.

 Here are a few more reasons why you might want to use your ballot place to raise money for a great cause:

 Raising money for charity can give purpose to running the Virgin Money London Marathon and serve as a goal to work towards.
 If you’re running just for the sake of it, you may start to doubt yourself and feel tempted to give up when the going gets tough.
 You’ll be more inclined to get up and go training in the cold, wet winter months when you know you’re supporting a good cause.

 Remember, when you run for charity you’re helping real people and changing lives.
 Why not run for a cause that’s close to your heart?
 Maybe there’s a charity that’s helped you, or a loved one, through difficult times?